bertilmuth/requirementsascode/README.md

 As long as ideas are exchanged between stakeholders, and the requirements are discussed, but not implemented, it makes sense to have a lightweight documentation of requirements outside the code.
 Maybe as part of a backlog or a lightweight specification.

-But for the long term maintenance of a requirement, once it has been implemented, the project proposes a way to document the requirement in the code itself.
+But for the long term changeability of a requirement, once it has been implemented, the project proposes a way to document the requirement in the code itself.
 That means: to have a specific part of the code that BOTH controls the behavior of the application, and documents the requirements in a formal way.

 Benefits of this approach include:
 * Perform impact analysis of changes: how does a change to a requirement affect the software components?